JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 Prefer a property over a function when the underlying algorithm:

 * does not throw
-* is cheap to calculate (or caсhed on the first run)
+* is cheap to calculate (or cached on the first run)
 * returns the same result over invocations if the object state hasn't changed

 ### Using extension functions